 I’m not saying that the shedding makes you love him any less.
 But having visibly hairy clothes, vacuuming your floors and sofa constantly, and buying a new lint roller every week…isn’t really what most people jump for joy at.

 Luckily, there are a few things you can try in order to help reduce the shedding.
-And although I’ve personally not had to use these products with Chloe, I’m taking a look at a couple highly-rated products designed to help reduce and control the shedding – and as a result, save your clothes, sofa, time, and energy.
+And although I’ve personally not had to use these products with Chloe, I’m taking a look at a couple highly-rated products designed to help reduce and control the shedding – and as a result, save your clothes, home, time, and energy.

-Reduce Goldendoodle Shed Issues with…
+Products to Reduce Goldendoodle Shed Issues

-Some generations of goldendoodles have multiple layers of hair.
+Some generations of Goldendoodles have multiple layers of hair.
 Throughout the day, hair from the lower layers will shed and become trapped under the upper layers.
-And it usually only comes out when when your dog runs around, rolls on your sofa, or rubs up against your freshly washed black dress pants.
+That loose hair then emerges from his coat when he runs around, rolls on your sofa, or rubs up against your freshly washed black dress pants.

 Finally, the teeth on the FURminator are very fine and capable of penetrating multiple layers of your dog’s’ fur.
 So while it looks and functions like a rake, the FURminator is designed to provide a powerful deep cleaning experience that can be used all over your dog’s coat.